QueenBeeSC/swarm.city-Terminal/README.md

 Yes, convert my tokens | Nope, don't have any
 ---------------------- | --------------------
-From an ARC wallet: as a json > choose file > enter password of ARC wallet > create a backup > download and/or ipfs | create a password > repeat password > create a backup > download and/or ipfs
-From an ARC wallet: as a print pdf > enter private key > create password > repeat password > create a backup > downlaod and/or ipfs |
+from an ARC wallet: as a json > choose file > enter password of ARC wallet > create a backup > download and/or ipfs | create a password > repeat password > create a backup > download and/or ipfs from an ARC wallet: as a print pdf > enter private key > create password > repeat password > create a backup > downlaod and/or ipfs |
-From ANY wallet: an external wallet > enter private key > create password > repeat password > create a backup > download and/or ipfs|
+from ANY wallet: an external wallet > enter private key > create password > repeat password > create a backup > download and/or ipfs|

 <br>